 If you’re organising a trip for a group of students who all need the same level of cover, you’re in luck.
 You can take out group travel insurance that will cover the entire party of travellers (exclusions permitting).
 So, why do this?

 - Group travel insurance policies can be cheaper than individual policies, depending on whether or not your insurer is offering certain discounts.

 - Everyone gets the same level of cover, which means everyone knows what activities they can and cannot take part in.

 - Buying just one policy to cover all members of the group can be much simpler than purchasing separate policies for each traveller.

 How much does cover cost?

 For example, if you want to do some more risky activities like skiing or snorkelling, you may have to pay a little extra for your policy.
-Your policy cost will also vary based on your age, physical status, where you’re travelling to, how long you are staying, when you are travelling, when you’re departing, and whether you need cover for pre-existing medical conditions, etc.
+Your policy cost is also influenced by your age, where you’re travelling to, how long you are staying, when you are travelling, when you’re departing, and whether you need cover for pre-existing medical conditions, etc.

 So, if you could find a better price by comparing different providers against one another, why not give it a try?